UnaryPlus/lambda/README.md

     | α           type variable
 ```

 Universal quantifiers are not allowed within function types.
-This means that booleans, numbers, and data structures cannot be encoded in the usual way, and must be built in to the calculus itself.
+Therefore, booleans, numbers, and data structures cannot be encoded in the usual way, and must be built in to the calculus itself.
 My implementation includes the following type constants (ι) and term constants (k):

 ```
 ι ::= Int | Bool